FINLAND (Unofficial translation)

 Section 2 (13.7.2000/674) Finnish patent applications shall consist of an application document and accompanying documents.

-The application document shall be signed by the applicant or his representative and shall state:
+The application document must be signed by the applicant or their representative and it must comprise:

 (1) the name, domicile and address of the applicant and, if the applicant has appointed a representative, the name, domicile and address of the representative;